 In summary, short-maturity strategies have several appealing features.

 They can be used to reduce price volatility during what has been a historically volatile period.
 This may be desirable into year-end as liquidity starts to dry up.

 The flatness of curves means that there is little ‘give-up’ of yield by sticking to the short end.
 Indeed, short-maturity strategies show a far higher yield per year of duration than their all maturity counterparts.

 Credit spreads in Europe price a meaningful slowdown.
 They have yet to respond to the easing of energy prices, which should reduce risks of a deep recession, or to the slightly more dovish tone to the ECB at last Thursday’s meeting.

 How to play this theme

-Investors looking to play the short-maturity approach described above can do so with SPDR ETFs.
-To learn more about these ETFs, and to view full performance histories, please click on the links below to visit their fund pages.
+Investors looking to play the short-maturity approach described above can do so with a SPDR ETF.
+To learn more about the ETF, and to view its full performance history, please click on the link below to visit the fund page.

 1 Source: Bloomberg Finance L.P., as of 28 October 2022.

 2 Yield to worst divided by the option-adjusted duration.

 3 Netherlands TTF Natural Gas Forward Month 1 prices are back at levels last seen in mid-June 2022.